 People understand that if they own property, they have certain property rights, but there are restrictions on property use and this can impact property value.
 You may think you have the right to do something on your property, but then comes a neighbor, and HOA, or a host of other entities that limit your property use.

-Is this podcast, I’m going to be talking about restrictions on property use.
+Is this article, I’m going to be talking about restrictions on property use.
 Now, that’s a pretty broad topic.
 Most people understand that if they own property, they have certain property rights.
 Those can include the right to sell the property, the right to fence off the property, the right to put up a building, a shop or a house on the property, and a bunch of other rights that people typically think of when they think about what it means to own property.
 But there are also restrictions on property use.
 People may be generally aware of things like the zoning code, or HOA rules, but they’re often surprised at just how many potential restrictions there are on the ways in which they can use their property.

 Quite a bit of what I’ve seen in my years working in real property law in Idaho and Washington is that people get confronted with a situation where they want to do something on their property that they think they have every right to do as the property owner.
 And then someone else is telling them, surprisingly it seems, that you can’t do that.
 Whether it’s some county agency or an HOA board, or just some nosy neighbor that doesn’t want you to build a shop, or put up a fence that’s too high, or whatever the case may be.
 And they come into the office because they don’t necessarily know the full extent of all these potential restrictions that can control or govern people’s use of their own property.
-What I want to do in this podcast is provide sort of an overview to the extent I can about the different types of restrictions on property use that can come up, and then how people can go about learning what these restrictions might be and determining what their rights and responsibilities would be if they were to purchase a certain piece of land.
+What I want to do in this article is provide sort of an overview to the extent I can about the different types of restrictions on property use that can come up, and then how people can go about learning what these restrictions might be and determining what their rights and responsibilities would be if they were to purchase a certain piece of land.
 Or, if they already own a certain piece of land, how they can discover what their property rights are, and what the restrictions on their property use are.

 So property use restrictions can be broadly divided into two categories.
 You’ve got public restrictions on use.
 Those are things like zoning codes and building codes.
 And then you’ve got private restrictions on use.
 Those can be the HOA restrictive covenants, the rules and regulations, the road and water agreements that sometimes have restrictions on property use, and so on.
 Those are usually found in private documents entered into by a developer in the past, or between property owners in the past.
 They can carry on to property owners in the future.
-A lot of what we do at Macomber Law is geared toward issues that arise from those private documents.
+A lot of what we do as real estate lawyers is geared toward issues that arise from those private documents.
 And so I’m going to talk about those later.

 But first, I do want to talk a bit about the public restrictions on property use.
 As I mentioned, a couple of the big areas in which the government, through the legal system, establishing code, provisions, statutes, how they control what people can or can’t do with their property or zoning codes and the building code.
 So zoning code issues, you know, can come up quite a bit, and they can be pretty significant.
 You know, what the cities do, what the counties do, is they basically take all the property within a city or a county and divide it up into these zones.
 There are a lot more zones than people might imagine.
 I remember when I first was learning about different types of property and I thought, well, okay, you’ve got rural property, suburban property, and urban property.
 Okay, that’s basically three types.
 What else is there?
 Well, turns out there’s quite a bit more, just within rural property.
 Within an agricultural zone you might have, you know, agricultural five zone, minimum five acres, you might have agricultural 10 zone, minimum 10 acres, you might have timberland zone, you might have all sorts of different things.
 Two zones just within the rural umbrella.
 Likewise with suburban, you might have some that’s purely residential, you might have some that’s mixed use commercial and residential.
 Same applies for urban.
 And what you end up getting are just, you know, 10 to 30 different zones, depending on what area you’re looking at, city or county, depending on where property is, that property is going to be subject to the zoning code for whichever zone it happens to be in.